fectec/HeartLEDPCB/README.md

 ## HT7750A Branch

 <p align="justify">In this branch, the TPS61222DCKR converter is replaced by the <b>HT7750A</b>.
 The HT77XXA series is a family of step-up DC/DC converters known for their high efficiency and low ripple.
 These converters feature an extremely low start-up voltage and high output voltage accuracy.
-They require only three external components to provide a fixed output voltage of 2.7V, 3.0V, 3.3V, or <i>5.0V</i>.</p>
+They require only three external components to provide a fixed output voltage of 2.7 V, 3.0 V, 3.3 V, or <i>5.0 V</i>.</p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/95fb1a03-551f-4ee0-9991-b6b9fc9149e4" alt = "HT7750A Application Circuit For Fixed Output Voltage Option" width="680" height="300"/>